MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 See the `>>>>>>>` and the `<<<<<<<`?
 Those two markers section off a part of the file to denote where the merge conflict exists: right in the middle of it.
 There is a separating `=======` in the middle.
 Above the `=======`, you have the changes to the file that second user was trying to add.
 Under the `=======` are the changes that the first user made to the file before the second user committed.

 Git was kind enough to mark the merge conflict for us.
 Now, all that's left is to, as git told us, `fix conflicts and then commit the result`.
-Do just that:
+So, using the conflict marks that git provides for you, manually go through the file and edit it to a final version that you want to be on the official repo.

 <p align="center"><img src="resources/github-conflict-fix.gif" /></p>

-The merge conflict should resolve, and your changes will push successfully!
+The merge conflict should resolve, and your changes will push successfully, with this new file as the final file on the offical repo!

+If you don't want to deal with merge conflicts, just don't have multiple people working on the same file at the same time.

 ## Section 5: That's it!